 In the following conversation, Peter (a professional pilot) explains to Juan (a Spanish trainee pilot) the names in English of the different parts of an airplane.

-From using both the text and the two images of aircraft above, try to guess what each aircraft part in bold in the text is.
+From using both the text and the image of aircraft above, try to guess what each aircraft part in bold in the text is.
 Then do the quiz at the end to check if you are right.

 Peter:'So now, I'm going to ask you about what the different parts of a plane are.'